Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

-          "bar_labels": true,          -- put the value of each bar at the top "is_time": true,             -- select the time formatter "orientation": "horizontal", -- set the orientation (vertical is default) "values": { "Takeoffs": 2, "Landings": 1, "Crashes": 1 }
+          "bar_labels": true,          -- put the value of each bar at the top "is_time": true,             -- select the time formatter "orientation": "horizontal", -- set the orientation (vertical is default) "show_no_data": false,       -- if no data is available, don't display "No data available." but nothing "values": { "Takeoffs": 2, "Landings": 1, "Crashes": 1 }
         }
       }